10 Best Ad Blockers in 2024 – Apps and Browser Extensions

 You're also at risk of encountering advertisements laden with malware (known as malvertising) that can compromise your device.
 These can infect your system without requiring any clicks from you, known as drive-by attacks, and even trustworthy websites can be a source of risk.

 That said, using an ad blocker alone isn’t always effective.
 Most ad blockers are browser extensions that are vulnerable to fingerprinting.
-But using a VPN with a built-in ad blocker doesn’t update or affect your browser helps to prevent this.
+But using a VPN with a built-in ad blocker doesn’t update or affect your browser, so you won't have to worry about fingerprinting.
 VPNs also disguise that you’re using an ad blocker, so websites are less likely to block you for using one.

 I also like the extra layer of privacy a VPN gives you — it stops tracking by advertisers and other third parties, like hackers or your ISP.
 That’s why I personally prefer using a VPN with a built-in ad blocker.